pillowfication/myimagerepostuff/README.md

 1. Install dependencies with `npm install`.
 2. Run setup with `npm run setup`.
-3. Startup the Express server with `npm run server`.
+3. Startup the Express server with `npm run server 3000`.
 4. View the app at `localhost:3000`